 8. Loss of trust or respect: If you are constantly on guard for your partner to betray you, you have an unhealthy relationship dynamic.
 You should be able to trust your partner when it comes to both big and small things.

 You might not experience these patterns in all parts of your relationship, either.
-There are often certain triggers that can exacerbate unhealthy relationship dynamics.
+There are often certain triggers that can contribute to unhealthy relationship dynamics.
 You may experience more conflict when talking about:

 • Varying beliefs